WALNUT VALLEY COWBOYS JUNIOR ALL-AMERICAN FOOTBALL & CHEER

 Flag football (Jr. Gremlin): minimum of 17, maximum of 20.

 Is there travel involved?

 Yes, depending on the team’s schedule.
 Games are split between home and away games.
 (ALL DIVISION plays the same cities on game day).

 Are there refunds?

 A full refund, minus a $50 administration fee, will only be given to a participant who drops before the first day of practice.
-(NOTE: A refund request form must be submitted prior to the first day of practice.)
+(NOTE: A refund request form must be submitted prior to the first day of practice.) to make

 A partial refund MAY be available prior to certification, and participants who do not meet the Academic requirements of a 2.0 GPA are not eligible for ANY refund.
 (NOTE: A partial refund request form must be submitted prior to certification.)

 Volunteering is essential.
 W.V.
 Cowboys JAAF is a non-profit, volunteer league.
 We absolutely need volunteers to make the season a success.
 This season, parents, or a responsible adult will be required to volunteer 6 hours per child.
 If half of the volunteer hours are not completed by mid season your child will be benched until the hours are brought up to date.
 We do not see this being a problem because of the way that we will be running the snack bar this season.
 We thank you for your help!